Skip to content

 Who We Are

 UWC Consultants are students from a variety of majors across campus.
 All consultants have passed WRI 10 and participate in a mandatory orientation at the beginning of the semester as well as ongoing professional development workshops throughout the year.
-Some have also completed WRI 110 (Tutoring in Writing).
+Some have also completed WRI 110 (Tutoring in Writing) and/or participated in the Northern California Writing Centers Association Conference.

 Find out more about this semester’s team here.